The Restructuring Review: United Kingdom - England & Wales

 iii Other legislative developments

-9 The Insolvency EU Exit Regulations contain transitional provisions that provide, among other matters, that the Recast Insolvency Regulation (or 2000 Insolvency Regulation with respect to main proceedings opened before 26 June 2017) would continue to apply to main proceedings that were opened before exit day (now probably intended to be the end of the transition period).
+9 The Insolvency EU Exit Regulations contain transitional provisions that provide, among other matters, that the Recast Insolvency Regulation (or 2000 Insolvency Regulation with respect to main proceedings opened before 26 June 2017) would continue to apply to main proceedings that were opened before the end of the transition period.

 10 Including: (1) the Civil Jurisdiction and Judgments Act 1982, (2) the Civil Jurisdiction and Judgments Order 2001/3929 and (3) the Civil Jurisdiction and Judgments Regulations 2009/3131.

 11 The saving provisions provide that the Brussels regime will continue to apply to proceedings commenced before the end of the transition period that have not yet been concluded, judgments obtained in proceedings commenced before exit day in an EU Member State or a state applying one of the other Brussels regime instruments where a party wishes to obtain recognition or enforcement of that judgment in the UK, or where the parties have come to a court settlement or have registered an 'authentic instrument' before exit day and one party wishes to obtain recognition and enforcement in the UK after exit day.